College softball: Catawba falls in SAC quarterfinal - Salisbury Post

 Tusculum moved back in front in the third inning and finally blew it open with a seven-run top of the seventh.

 Dean hit a two-run homer for the Indians in the bottom of the seventh on what might be her last college at-bat.
-She hit 15 homers this season.
+She hit 15 homers this season, tying the program record.
+Her six RBIs increased her team-leading total to 55.

 Sydney Goertzen had two hits.
 Allie Baker had a triple.